Trail descriptions in and around the San Francisco Bay Area

 Mount Tam (Old Railroad and Eldridge Grades)

 The climbing portion of the ride is on Old Railroad Grade.
 This is the route of the railroad that used to reach the peak of Mount Tam.
-The most interesting part of it is its history.
-You get to see a rare "trail" for which hills have been cut through, get to see the site of an old station (which you'll know by noticing a "sidewalk" on the side of the trail), visit West Point Inn, and see the Double Bowknot (a series of four hairpin curves of the old railroad).
+The most interesting part of this trail is its history.
+You get to see a rare "trail" for which hills have been cut through, get to see the site of an old station (which you'll know by noticing a "sidewalk" on the side of the trail), visit the historic West Point Inn, and see the Double Bowknot (a series of four hairpin curves of the old railroad).
 Since this used to be a railroad, it also has a very steady average grade of around 6%.
 So, this may be the easiest way to climb up a mountain in its entirety on a bike.

 © Ergin Guney